-The Centre for Continuing Teacher Education (CCTE) at Brock University welcomes you to its Additional Qualification (AQ) program website.
+Centre for Continuing Teacher Education (CTE) at Brock University welcomes you to its Additional Qualification (AQ) program website.
 This site provides the information regarding the AQ courses we offer, when and where they will be offered, and how to register.

 Please note that if this is your first AQ course at Brock University, you will first have to apply to the AQ program through the Office of the Registrar.
 Once you are admitted and your Brock Student ID Number has been sent to you, you can use that ID number to register through the website for any AQ course for which you plan to apply for.
 For further information on registration questions, please contact the Registrar’s Office: email@example.com (email) or 905 688 5550 x3052 (phone); 905 988 5488 (fax).

-The CCTE in the Faculty of Education at Brock University has been providing AQ courses for K-12 teachers since 1978.
-The Centre’s AQ courses have been accredited by the Ontario College of Teachers (OCT) and recognized by participants and school boards as excellent components of teacher professional development.
+CTE in the Faculty of Education at Brock University has been providing AQ courses for K-12 teachers since 1978.
+AQ courses have been accredited by the Ontario College of Teachers (OCT) and recognized by participants and school boards as excellent components of teacher professional development.
 Most of our sixty-seven AQ courses are now available in an online format with more online course offerings in the planning and development stage.

 Thank you for your interest in our AQ programs.
-Here are the contacts of the Centre:
+Here are the contacts for Continuing Education: